Skeleton Sparsification and Densification Scale-Spaces: Task-Specific Skeletonisation Scale-Spaces

 \section{Task-Specific Skeletonisation Scale-Spaces}

-Intentionally, we have kept our skeleton sparsification and densification scale-spaces very general.
-On the positive side, this means we enjoy the liberty of designing sparsification or densification paths with only a very small amount of requirements.
-However, it also means that the Lyapunov sequences established in previous sections only provide a generic simplification guarantee.
 So far, our frameworks mostly focus on strong architectural and equivariance properties.
 In practical applications, it is also desirable to have task-specific, quantifiable simplification.
 This guarantees that the scale-space provides a coarse-to-fine representation that is useful for the task to be solved.

 In this section we demonstrate with proof-of-concept examples from different fields that our framework is highly adaptable.
 We present three classical applications: \emph{branch pruning} as a pre-processing step of shape recognition, shape \emph{compression}, and \emph{stiffness enhancement} for 3-D printing.
 The first two applications rely on sparsification and have been published previously in our conference publication~\cite{GP25}.
 We have considerably extended the evaluations for these methods.
 For \emph{compression}, we also add densification experiments as an alternative.
 With \emph{stiffness enhancement}, we demonstrate how we can push the limits of our extended densification framework to provide a scale-space theory for applications that go beyond the classical definition of the medial axis.